Rules

 Little League Age Eligibility

-Little League uses "league age" — not a player's current calendar age — to determine division eligibility.
-A player's league age is their age as of August 31 of the current year for baseball, and December 31 for softball.
-This means a player who turns 13 in September could still play as a 12-year-old in the spring baseball season.
+Little League uses "league age," not a player's current calendar age, to determine division eligibility.
+For baseball, a player's league age is their age as of August 31 of the current year.
+For softball, it is their age as of December 31 of the previous year.
+This means a baseball player who turns 13 in September could still play as a 12-year-old in the spring season.

 Age Determination Dates